Did you know that the average person spends nearly 3 hours per day on their smartphone? In fact, most of us check out phone every few minutes!

 If you are addicted to your phone or want to limit how distracting it can be, I highly suggest taking a look at the following self control apps!

-Flipd is one of the most popular self control apps around, and it’s actually the app I have decided to install on my smartphone and use moving forwards in 2019.
+Flipd is one of the most popular self control apps around, and it’s actually the app I have decided to install on my smartphone and use moving forwards.

 If you’re looking for a simple app to limit phone use, Flipd is definitely one of the simplest, free ways to get started.